lonynamer/Knowledge/Terraform/README.md

 ```

 #### REAL LIFE EXAMPLE STACK
 Install highly available, autoscalable `wordpress` site using `aws-rds-mysql` as backend database and `aws-efs` as shared file storage for php files.
-We have the `lonynamer.com` domain
+We have the `lonynamer.com` domain, will create sub-hosted-zone app.lonynamer.com and www.app.lonynamer.com will be addressed to our load-balancer.

-Create the workspace directory `wordpress`.
+- Create the workspace directory `wordpress`.
 ```
 mkdir wordpress
 cd wordpress
 ```
+- Add `aws` as provider.
 Config: providers.tf
 ```
 provider "aws" {